pasqal-io/qadence/docs/tutorials/qml/ml_tools/callbacks.md

 # Callbacks for Trainer

 Qadence ml_tools provides a powerful callback system for customizing various stages of the training process.
 With callbacks, you can monitor, log, save, and alter your training workflow efficiently.
-A `CallbackManager` is used with [`Trainer`][qadence.ml_tools.Trainer] to excute the training process with defined callbacks.
-The default callbacks already provided in the [`Trainer`][qadence.ml_tools.Trainer] are
+A `CallbackManager` is used with [`Trainer`][qadence.ml_tools.Trainer] to execute the training process with defined callbacks.
+The default callbacks already provided in the [`Trainer`][qadence.ml_tools.Trainer].

 ### Default Callbacks
 Below is a list of the default callbacks already implemented in the `CallbackManager` used with [`Trainer`][qadence.ml_tools.Trainer]: